Every year we look forward to Barrel Tasting along the Wine Road, and this year is extra special because it’s Barrel Tasting’s 40th anniversary.

 Change Happens

 First of all, things change, especially an event that’s been around for 40 years.
 It’s been a very long time since my first Barrel Tasting weekend, but I remember it well.
-There were only a handful of wineries participating, and very limited information about who was pouring or what they were pouring.
-There are now over 100 wineries participating the first weekend, and more than 75 the second weekend.
+There were only a handful of wineries participating and very limited information about who was pouring or what they were pouring.
+There are now over 100 wineries participating at the first weekend, and more than 75 at the second weekend.
 Also, it is no longer a two-day event, it is now a six-day event—two weekends, Friday through Sunday.
 And, you can now get complete details about the event online.

-As for the cost, have you been wine tasting lately?
-A day’s worth of tasting fees can run in excess of $100 or more, depending up where you go, the type of tastings you select, and how many tasting rooms you visit.
+As for the cost, have you been wine-tasting lately?
+A day’s worth of tasting fees can run in excess of $100 or more, depending on where you go, the type of tastings you select, and how many tasting rooms you visit.
 Barrel Tasting advanced tickets (ends 2-27-17) are $50 (plus tax and fees) for three days of tasting.
 Even if you only go one day it’s a bargain, but if you go all three days, the cost is less than $20 a day.
 There are also Sunday-only tickets and designated driver tickets.
 So yes, it does cost more than it used to, but then again, tasting fees didn’t exist 40 years ago, so that another change that’s has happened over time.

 Explore the Roads Less Traveled